jmicko/coinbot/docs/PROJECT_MAP.md

 Current gaps:

 - There is no root-level script to start both apps.
-- The server expects a PostgreSQL database to already exist.
+- The server expects a PostgreSQL database to exist, but it can now create the application schema inside a blank database on startup.
-- `dbUpgrade()` is not yet a complete blank-database bootstrap.

 ## Environment